VHornyi/TechJobsAnalyzer/readme.md

   - Hyperparameter tuning using `GridSearchCV` and cross-validation.
   - Evaluating model performance with metrics such as MAE, MSE, and R².
   - Visualizing actual vs predicted salaries.
+## To-Do List
+1. Fix issue with the first 20 values in the CSV file.
+2. Add automatic cookie confirmation via Selenium.

 ## Prerequisites
 - Python 3.12.7
 - Google Chrome and ChromeDriver (for Selenium)